NREL/HPC/README.md

     ├── env-6.4.2.sh
     ├── env-7.3.3.sh
     ├── env-7.4.2.sh
     ├── README.md  # Contains enough instruction to use these scripts.
-Links to [Wiki](https://github.com/NREL/HPC/wiki) for extra info.
+Links to the wiki for extra info.
     └── util
         └── get_week.py
     ```